 This introductory course uses Scratch, a drag-and-drop programming language, and Makey Makey to introduce girls to the fundamentals and creative power of computer science and physical computing.

-In week two, girls will use their knowledge and skills developed in week one to design, build, and present a team project about a topic or issue that matters to them.
-At the end of the program each student will be able to take home their Scratch projects and their Makey Makey invention kits.
+In week two, girls use their knowledge and skills developed in week one to design, build, and present a team project about a topic or issue that matters to them.
+At the end of the program each student takes home their Scratch projects and their Makey Makey invention kits.

 Open to rising 9th, 10th, 11th, and 12th Graders

-In week two, girls will take what they have learned and use it to influence the world around them by designing, building, and presenting an interactive website that highlights a topic or issue that matters to them.
-At the end of the program each student will leave with a digital portfolio of their projects that they can use and share in the future.
+In week two, girls take what they have learned and use it to influence the world around them by designing, building, and presenting an interactive website that highlights a topic or issue that matters to them.
+At the end of the program each student leaves with a digital portfolio of their projects that they can use and share in the future.